Electrical Engineering (EE)

 EE 5743.
 Network Multi-agent Systems.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 This course will cover basic network sciences, graph theories, multi-agent system modeling and control, swarms, and social networks.
 The course will prepare students with fundamental tools to analyze and design network systems with applications in robotics, power systems, social networks, biological networks, and distributed computing and optimization.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5843.
 Optimization and Control of Cyber-Physical Systems.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 Modeling of cyber-physical systems; applications in complex urban infrastructure; mathematical optimization; semidefinite programming; dynamic state estimation; robust feedback control; networked control systems; modeling time-delays and cyber-attacks within CPSs; model predictive control.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5943.
 Adaptive Estimation and Control.
 (3-0) 3 Credit Hours.

 Prerequisite: EE 5143.
 Current methods in adaptive systems and control including stability analysis, convergence, robustness, system identification, recursive parameter estimation, and design of parameterized controllers.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5993.
 AI Practicum.
 (3-0) 3 Credit Hours.